-- Labelling requirements (e.g. CE, WEEE and ‘Made in China’ markings)
+Labeling requirements (e.g. CE, WEEE and ‘Made in China’ markings)

 FCC Part 15 (Intentional Radiators)

 An intentional radiator is a device that is intended to emit radio energy.
 This scope includes any WiFi and Bluetooth Enabled device.

 FCC Part 15 (Unintentional Radiators)

 An unintentional radiator is, in 47 CFR 15.3, defined as any electrical device “operating at over 9000 pulses per second (9 kHz) and using digital techniques”.
 This definition includes most consumer electronics containing a chip, such as USB enabled devices, even if not equipped with a WiFi or Bluetooth transmitter.

 Underwriter laboratories developes safety standards for eletronics and components.
 While UL compliance is not required by law, most retailers will not buy products that are not UL certified/listed.

 The LVD applies to electronics, and components, with an input, or output, ranging between 50 to 1000 volts AC, and 75 to 1500 volts DC.

-The RoHS directive restricts the amounts of certain substances in electronics, including lead, cadmium and mercury.
+The RoHS directive restricts the amounts of certain substances in electronics, including lead, cadmium, and mercury.

 REACH regulates substances, including lead and cadmium, in all products sold in the EU.

 As such, importers must first confirm which regulations apply, and then verify whether the manufacturer can prove previous compliance.

 Neglecting electrical safety regulations, or just hoping for the best, is not an option.
-Importing non-compliant products is illegal, and for good reasons.
+Importing non-compliant products is illegal and for good reasons.
 Cheap and substandard, therefore non-compliant, electronics can cause electrical and fire hazards.

 Photo credit: Gizmodo.com

-Compliance and safety comes at a cost, and is not a matter of negotiation.
+Compliance and safety come at a cost and is not a matter of negotiation.
 Some importers assume that the manufacturer is ultimately held responsible, but that is not the case.